deepmodeling/DMFF/dmff/dpnblist/README.md

  Resable and Modular Neighborlist Lib

 ### Installation
-you can follow the below commands to build the project
+follow the below commands to build the project
 ```
-cmake -B build
-cmake --build build
+pip install .
 ```
-then a .so lib will be generated, which can be used in python.
+then a dpnblist package will be compiled and installed into the python environment.

 ### Usage
 In our neighbor list library, we provide a full type of neighbor list and include three different types of algorithms: cell list, octree, and hash methods, and support CPU and GPU.